-Given the 2020 pandemic and the disruption resulting from it, we can no longer hide from the change that is swirling around us.
+Given the pandemic/endemic and the disruption resulting from it, we can no longer hide from the change that is swirling around us.
 If you’re still wondering if the world of work is changing, just look at our current situation.
 You can’t escape reality.

-Prior to the pandemic, we were experiencing unprecedented change and dealing with VUCA realities which were already here to stay.
-The pandemic has introduced an additional element of hyper change that is fundamentally challenging our known operating patterns.
-This hyper change has catapulted us into a completely new reality with the high probability that we will not return to our old normal state.
-For the foreseeable future, we will be in a constant VUCA state of confronting Volatility, Uncertainty, Complexity and Ambiguity as part of our new normal.
+Prior to the pandemic, we were experiencing unprecedented change while dealing with VUCA realities that were already here to stay.
+The pandemic has introduced an additional element of hyper-change that is fundamentally challenging our known operating patterns.
+This hyper-change has catapulted us into a completely new reality with the high probability that we will not return to our old normal state.
+For the foreseeable future, we will be in a constant VUCA state of confronting Volatility, Uncertainty, Complexity, and Ambiguity as part of our new normal.

 Here is advice and key takeaways from a few years ago that really do resonate today.
 How do these ideas represent how your company acts now or how your company aspires to meet the new challenges of the very near future?

 - “Siemens remade half its product offerings in just the past decade to stay relevant.”

 - “The key to survival was to ‘always disrupt yourself.’

 - “It isn’t that entrepreneurs are smarter.
 It’s that they are trying more crazy ideas, taking more shots on goal.”

 Here are 4 Key Takeaways: It’s time to listen, plan and act!

 It’s always been obvious who the technology companies are.
 What is now apparent and worth noting is that technology is now also at the operating core of all companies.
 At the very least, it is now a strategic business driver that will accelerate competitive advantage, value, and growth.
 Whether you are a technology company or not, technology matters!